 Accessing the Database

 You may often want to query or update your database from within your add-on.
-This can be done using the Model Service or you can also execute SQL statements by using the legacy Database Driver.
+This can be done using the Model Service or you can execute SQL statements by using the Database Driver and its Active Record class.

 Let’s use a real example to show how you might access data using both methods: